undeadgrishnackh/CarParkEscape2021/README.md

 ---
+# User Stories Decomposition - 2' attempt
+>>> user story creation with ATDD refinement
-## TDD/ATDD Double loop approach.
+>>> TDD/ATDD Double loop approach.
+## US 1 - the flat grocery store parking.
+AS a driver that parked in a grocery store parking
+I NEED to understand which is the path to the exit
+SO THAT I'll be able to escape it ASAP.

-### Scenario 1:
+### UAT 1: ✅
 GIVEN [2,0,0,0,0,0] as input
 WHEN I request the shortest path to the exit
 THEN I receive "R5".

-#### 2' loop UnitTest+:
+#### UnitTests (2' coding miniloops):
 1. Am I in a parking lot?
- .
-Is an array
+ . ✅ Is an array
- .
-Is not empty array
+ . ✅ Is not empty array
- . are cars parked in
+ . ✅ are cars parked in
 2. Where is my car?
- . find my car slot as 2 into the array
+ . ✅ find my car slot as 2 into the array
 3. Move to the exit
- . move to the RIGHT
+ . ✅ move to the RIGHT
- . move multiple steps
+ . ✅ move multiple steps

+### UAT 2: ✅
+GIVEN [0,2,0,0,0,0] as input
+WHEN I request the shortest path to the exit
+THEN I receive "R4".
+#### Unit Tests (2' coding miniloops):
+1. ✅ create the multi steps algorithm (move 4 steps)

+---

+# US2: 2 floor parking
+AS a driver that parked in a 2 floors parking
+I NEED to find the stairs
+SO THAT I'll be able to find the exit ASAP.

+✅
+🚧